khoih-prog/ESP32_FastPWM/README.md

 ### Features

-This hardware-based PWM library enables you to use Hardware-PWM on ESP32, ESP32_S2, ESP32_S3 and ESP32_C3 boards to create and output PWM.
+This hardware-based PWM library, a wrapper and enhancement around ESP32-core `ledc` code, enables you to use Hardware-PWM on `ESP32, ESP32_S2, ESP32_S3 and ESP32_C3` boards to create and output PWM.
 These purely hardware-based PWM channels can generate very high PWM frequencies, depending on CPU clock and acceptable accuracy.
 The maximum resolution can be 20-bit with very low frequencies.
 Normally 8, 12 or 16-bit resolution is good enough.

 ```
 // Max resolution is 20-bit